Spanfile/RohBot-Currency-Converter/README.md

 # RohBot Currency Converter
-A userscript for RohBot that automatically finds and converts currencies to user-selected currency.
-Only works in [RohBot](https://rohbot.net).
+A userscript for [RohBot](https://rohbot.net) that automatically finds and converts currencies to user-selected currency.

 Only tested in Chrome using [Tampermonkey](http://tampermonkey.net/).